Associate Professor of Higher Education and Student Affairs

 Wright-Mair, R., & Castillo-Montoya, M. (Forthcoming, 2023).
 Sisterhood birthed through colonialism: A love letter approach to connection, healing, and transformation.
 Meridians: Feminism, Race, Transnationalism.

-Castillo-Montoya, M., & Ives, J. (in press).
+Castillo-Montoya, M., & Ives, J. (2021).
 Instructors’ conceptions of minoritized college students’ prior knowledge and their related teaching practices.
 Journal of Higher Education.

 Castillo-Montoya, M., Zastoupil, G., & Newton, A. (Forthcoming, 2021).
 Developing Latinx students’ critical consciousness in a sport-based critical service-learning course.
 Michigan Journal of Community Service Learning, Winter 2021 Special Issue: Centering Social Justice in the Scholarship of Community Engagement.